 Easily grown from the division of whole plants and from fresh seed.
-Best suited for a well drained, sunny site in dry climates.
-This species dislikes humidity and soon dies if kept to moist.
+Best suited to a well-drained, sunny site in dry climates.
+Dislikes humidity and soon dies if kept too moist.
 An unusual sedge well worth cultivating.

 carex: Latin name for a species of sedge, now applied to the whole group.

 colensoi: Named after William Colenso (7 November 1811 - 10 February 1899) who was a Cornish Christian missionary to New Zealand, and also a printer, botanist, explorer and politician.